hunters-code/adol-agents/README.md

 ## 📋 Overview

 The Adol AI Sales Negotiation Agent is an intelligent autonomous agent that handles end-to-end sales negotiations on behalf of sellers across multiple marketplace platforms.
-Built on the Fetch.ai framework and deployed on Agentverse, this agent provides professional-level negotiation capabilities with 24/7 availability.
+Built on the Fetch.ai framework and deployable both locally and on Agentverse, this agent provides professional-level negotiation capabilities with 24/7 availability.

 ### 🎯 Key Features